 Maybe the future holds another masterpiece on a par with the Sydney Opera House?
-An international competition sponsored by Spar Nord Foundation invites young creative talents to examine, interpret and creatively visualise Jørn Utzon’s working drawings for some of his unbuilt works, a theatre in Zurich, an opera house in Madrid and the Jeddah Stadium in Saudi Arabia.
+An international competition sponsored by Spar Nord Foundation invites young creative talents to examine, interpret and creatively visualise Jørn Utzon’s working drawings for some of his unbuilt works.

 Jørn Utzon was brilliant and uncompromising in his work and this was partly why so many of his projects were unrealised.
 Some of them were spellbinding and, while well-known to his followers and architectural experts, they are largely undiscovered by the general public.